assil97/Operating-System/README.md

     3.Priorty Scheduling
     4.Round Robin Sceduling

-Please refer to the Process Schedling System
+    Please refer to the Process Schedling System folder to access all these folders each explaining about it's unique functions in the operating System while scheduling.